Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: A Regularized High-Order Model and Algorithm

-\end{theorem} \begin{remark} The lower bound in Theorem~\ref{Thm:monotone-lower-bound} shows that any $p^{\textnormal{th}}$-order method satisfying Assumption~\ref{Assumption:linear-span} require at least the number of $\Omega((LD_\ZCal D_\YCal^p)^{\frac{2}{p+1}}\epsilon^{-\frac{2}{p+1}})$ iterations to approach an $\epsilon$-weak solution.
-Combined this result with Theorem~\ref{Thm:monotone-global} demonstrates that Algorithm~\ref{Algorithm:DE} is an optimal $p^\textnormal{th}$-order method for solving smooth and monotone VIs.
-As mentioned before, we improve the results in~\citet{Adil-2022-Optimal} by constructing a new hard instance and deriving the same lower bound for a more broad class of $p^{\textnormal{th}}$-order methods that include both Algorithm~\ref{Algorithm:DE} and the method in~\citet{Adil-2022-Optimal}. \end{remark} \begin{remark} For the lower bound for finding an $\epsilon$-strong solution in monotone setting, the case for first-order VI methods have been investigated in~\citet{Diakonikolas-2020-Halpern}.
+\end{theorem} \begin{remark} The lower bound in Theorem~\ref{Thm:monotone-lower-bound} shows that any $p^{\textnormal{th}}$-order method satisfying Assumption~\ref{Assumption:linear-span} requires at least $\Omega((LD_\ZCal D_\YCal^p)^{\frac{2}{p+1}}\epsilon^{-\frac{2}{p+1}})$ iterations to reach an $\epsilon$-weak solution.
+Combined this result with Theorem~\ref{Thm:monotone-global} shows that Algorithm~\ref{Algorithm:DE} is an optimal $p^\textnormal{th}$-order method for solving smooth and monotone VIs.
+As mentioned before, we have improved the results in~\citet{Adil-2022-Optimal} by constructing a new hard instance and deriving the same lower bound for a more broad class of $p^{\textnormal{th}}$-order methods that include both Algorithm~\ref{Algorithm:DE} and the high-order extragradient method in~\citet{Adil-2022-Optimal}. \end{remark} \begin{remark} For the lower bound for finding an $\epsilon$-strong solution in monotone setting, the case for first-order VI methods have been investigated in~\citet{Diakonikolas-2020-Halpern}.
 The key idea is to use the lower bound for finding an $\epsilon$-weak solution~\citep{Ouyang-2021-Lower} and the algorithmic reductions to derive lower bounds.
 However, such a reduction is mostly based on the high-order generalization of Halpern iteration and is thus beyond the scope of the current manuscript.
 In particular, we have developed a simple and optimal $p^{\textnormal{th}}$-order VI method for finding an $\epsilon$-weak solution in the monotone setting.
-However, the optimal algorithm for finding an $\epsilon$-strong solution in the monotone setting is likely to be \textbf{different} as evidenced by~\citet{Diakonikolas-2020-Halpern}.
+However, the optimal algorithm for finding an $\epsilon$-strong solution in the monotone setting is likely to be different as evidenced by~\citet{Diakonikolas-2020-Halpern}.
 Computing an $\epsilon$-strong solution and/or an $\epsilon$-weak solution are complementary, yet different, and they indeed deserve separate study in their own right.
-Moreover, the lower bound for finding an $\epsilon$-strong solution under the Minty condition is largely unexplored and even missing in the current literature for first-order VI methods. \end{remark}
+Moreover, the lower bound for finding an $\epsilon$-strong solution under the Minty condition is largely unexplored and missing even in the current literature for first-order VI methods. \end{remark}